Madff386/PKE/README.md

 ## Usage: <a name="usage"></a>
 ### Built version  <a name="built"></a>
-To run the built version of the PKE program, after you have downloaded it double click the file named PKE.exe.
+To run the built version of the PKE program, after you have downloaded it double click the file named PKE-vX.X.X.exe.

 ### Python version <a name="python"></a>
 To run the source code or the python version, right click the file called PKE.py and select open with.
 Then from the menu select python 3.

 ### Encrypting <a name="encrypting"></a>
-After you run the program you will be prompted with a blank text box.
-To encrypt a message follow these 2 steps.
+When you run the program you will be prompted with a window with a few configuration options follow these 4 steps to encrypt a message:
-1.Type the word, encrypt, in the blank text box and click OK.
-2.Type the message you wish to encrypt any character apart from [] and ~ and click OK.
-The encrypted version of the text you entered will be displayed in a new window.
-To go back to the Welcome screen, click OK.
-To exit the program click Exit.
+1. At the top select the encrypt radiobutton
+2. Then if you want to encrypt your message with a custom encryption key, type the public key into the first box and the main key into the second, if you just want to use the default encryption key leave them blank
+3. Next type your message to encrypt in the big text box and press 'run', your encrypted text will show up in a pop up dialog box for you to copy paste out of
+4. To close the dialog box press 'ok' and it will diapear then you can encrypt, decrypt or close the program, to close the program press 'cancel'

 ### Decrypting <a name="decrypting"></a>
 After you run the program you will be prompted with a blank text box.
 To decrypt a message follow these 2 steps.